Sebastianhju/Runeterra-5e/Items/Rare Items.md

 _You gain a +2 to your initiative rolls_

 _You gain +1 to hit and damage rolls using this magical weapon_

 ---

+## Zeke's Convergence

+- 3200 Gold
+- Wounderous item
+- Attunement

+**Haste**: Your cool downs are reduced by 6 seconds

+**Vitality**: You gain +10 HP and +5 Mana

+**Forstfire Tempest**: When you cast your ultimate a tempest of fire and cold storms around you for 30 secounds.
+All enemy creatures who start their turn within 15ft of you must make a con save.
+Taking 3d6 fire damage and 3d6 cold damge, halved on a succsess

+---